Kai-Qi/SpiderSolver/README.md

-### This codebase will be gradually improved over the next 1-2 weeks.
-Stay tuned.
+### The codebase will be completed by December 15th.